⏳ 19 min read · Last updated: August 2026

 🍂 Unexplained Plant Starvation

-You might look at a full tank and think your plants are fed.
+You might look at a full tank and assume your plants are fed.
 However, if the pH is wrong or the specific minerals they need are depleted, they starve in a sea of plenty.
 Yellowing lower leaves are a classic sign of this invisible starvation.
 This is exactly why guessing how often to change hydroponic water leads to poor harvests even when the tank never runs dry.

 ⏱️ How Often to Change Hydroponic Water Based On Your Setup